mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 and testing.
 Data prior to 2019 was leveraged for feature engineering, drawing inspiration from the work of Bolton and Chapman (1986).
-The web scraping process is detailed in the [data_acquisition folder](../data_acquisition/), while the feature engineering steps can be found in the [data_processing folder](../data_processing/).
+The web scraping process is detailed in the [data_acquisition folder](../data_acquisition/), while the feature engineering, and data imputation steps can be found in the [data_processing folder](../data_processing/).
+The imputation was necessary on several occasions because the conditional logistic regression approach can’t handle missing values.
+Without imputation the number of races that could be used would be too low.

 ``` r
 # Import data
 races <- readRDS("../data/processed/imputed_data_for_clogit_agliv.Rds")
 ```

-## 3.1 Feature Descriptions
+## 3.1 Description of potential Features for the Model

-The features used in the model were primarily selected based on existing literature, common sense, domain expertise in horse racing, and minimising AIC on datasets before 2019.
+The following set of features used in the automated variable selection process for the final model were primarily chosen based on existing literature, common sense, domain expertise in horse racing.

 ### Horse-related features